How to stop being Catholic

 This article is opposite to my article "How do I become Catholic?"

 Recently, there were bus ads in England that said “there’s probably no god, so stop worrying about it and enjoy life.”
 It is part of an atheistic movement to encourage people to formally renounce their baptisms (by writing a letter and submitting it to their church).

-The press has been pounding the Church for about 10 years now on a whole bunch of issues.
+The Church has been embattled from within and without for about 20 years on a whole bunch of issues.
 So if you haven't been a fervent Catholic, we're not surprised if you are thinking of leaving.
 If you do leave, we would say you are a casualty of this war on the Church.

 We hope you don't leave.
 In fact, that would put your soul in grave eternal danger.
 However, God gave us free will and we can leave if we like.
 If you are thinking about leaving the Church you probably have not been in communion with the Church for a while.
 We hope you go the opposite direction instead of renouncing the Church.
 Some of the best Catholics are "reverts" who suddenly returned with fervor to the faith.
 We personally like the words of Peter:

 Jesus asked him, "Will you leave me too?"
 He said "Lord, where would I go, you are the Word of Life?"
 (Jn 6:68)

 "When does not being in communion with the Church turn into not being Catholic?"